robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

+### Defining the business problems

+- What are the reasons behind employee attrition, and how can Salifort Motors improve their employee retention rate?
+- What are the reasons behind employee dissatisfaction, and how can Salifort Motors improve overall job satisfaction for their employees?
+- What are the reasons behind low performance evaluation scores, and how can Salifort Motors improve employee evaluation scores?

+---

-### Defining the business tasks
+### Defining the business questions

+By performing exploratory data analysis, the answers to these questions will aid us in providing recommendations to solve the original business problems outlined above.

 **Q1** : How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?

-Supporting [data](https://www.dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked#:~:text=The%20Act%20requires%20that%20employees,pay%20for%20the%20overtime%20hours.) from the US Department of Labor
+Supporting [data](https://www.dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked#:~:text=The%20Act%20requires%20that%20employees,pay%20for%20the%20overtime%20hours.) from the US Department of Labor on recommended monthly working hours.

-**Q2** : Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
-Is there an ideal amount of projects, where employees show consistent satisfaction?
+**Q2** : Is there a relationship between the number of projects employees are assigned, and overall job satisfaction?

 **Q3** : How does time spent at the company affect overall job satisfaction?